jackgray/spotlight/producers/finance/regsho/README.md

 This includes the Cboe BZX Exchange, Cboe BYX Exchange, Cboe EDGX Exchange, and Cboe EDGA Exchange.
 These exchanges also provide threshold lists for securities traded on their platforms.

+##### Cboe Trade Reporting Facility (Cboe TRF)
+Originally known as the BATS TRF before Cboe acquired BATS Global Markets.
+It reports trades executed off-exchange, including those in equities listed on various exchanges and non-listed securities.

 ### OTC Markets Group
-OTC Markets Group operates the following market tiers, all of which are subject to FINRA oversight in terms of broker-dealer activity and trade reporting:
+OTC Markets Group operates the following market tiers, all of which are theoretically subject to FINRA oversight in terms of broker-dealer activity and trade reporting:

 #### OTCQX
 The highest tier, for well-established, investor-focused companies.